Cerilio Cijntje

-Cerilio Cijntje (born 26 May 1992 in Heemskerk) is a Dutch footballer who plays as a forward for Topklasse club FC Lisse.
+Cerilio Cijntje (born 26 May 1992 in Heemskerk) is a Dutch footballer who last played for RKVV DEM.

 Club career

 Cijntje started his professional career at Eerste Divisie club Telstar, after failing to make the grade at Willem II.
 In September 2013, he trained with former Liga I club Vaslui, but in the end joined hometown club ADO '20.
 In summer 2015 he joined FC Lisse from ODIN'59.

 He returned to Derde Divisie side ODIN '59 after only one season at Lisse.